timelyportfolio/rCharts_notebook_512paths/Readme.md

 ## Demo shiny and rCharts doing d3 512 paths in Ipython Style Notebook

+To see a video demonstration, see [this Youtube video]().

-To run in R with minimal effort:
+To run in R with minimal effort, copy, paste and run.
 ```
 #install rCharts if you do not have it yet
 #require(devtools)